vaamonde/ccna-v7-200-301/senactat/Etapa-008-AcessandoROMMON-Router-1941.md

 	rommon 3 > reset

 	!Aguardar a inicialização do Cisco IOS
-	!Após a inicialização novamente aparece a tela do Wizard
+	!Após a inicialização será apresentado novamente a tela do Wizard

 	--- System Configuration Dialog ---
 	Would you like to enter the initial configuration dialog? [yes/no]: